HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>
-We have 6 input features x1, ..., x6 and 1 class (y).
-The input features which are the buying price, maintenance cost, number of doors, number of perople, lug boot and safety all determine the outcome, is a car acceptable or not.
+We have 6 input features x1, ..., x6 and 1 for the class (y).
+The input features which are the buying price, maintenance cost, number of doors, number of perople, lug boot and safety all determine the outcome: is a car acceptable or not.
 Class labels are either 0 (car not acceptable) or 1 (car is acceptable).
 We want to know which of the input features have more influence on a car's acceptability, thus we will need to learn a set of parameters w1, ..., w6 and b as in Eq.2.

 <br/>
 <br/>